labs-learn-study/labs.learn.study/README.md

 # labs.learn.study

+## How to use

+Edit the `hosts` inventory file to contain the hostname or IP of a minimal Fedora 29 Server (only pre-requisite is `sudo dnf install -y python libselinux-python`), and then run:

+    ansible-playbook -i hosts --become --ask-become-pass playbook.yaml

+## How to develop

+    ansible-playbook --syntax-check playbook.yaml

+## Blah

 Learn how to #DataCenter #Virtualization #SDN #Monitoring #CloudNative #AppDev #Storage #Containers #Federation ...

 Labs, not a singleton ab - you can, and should, run everything here for yourself.